What This Actually Covers

 The Bigger Picture

-The food truck industry is 91% independent operators.
-That means every operator — regardless of gender — is largely figuring it out alone.
+Industry data (IBISWorld) puts the food truck industry at around 91% independent operators.
+That means every operator - regardless of gender - is largely figuring it out alone.
 The ones who succeed build networks, find mentors, and connect with peers who understand their challenges.

 For women operators, that means using the general resources available to all operators AND actively seeking out the women-specific resources, grants, and connections that exist.
 Both matter.